Licensed to Love and Kill

-Licensed to Love and Kill is a 1979 imitation James Bond film starring Gareth Hunt as British secret agent Charles Bind.
-It was directed and written by Lindsay Shonteff and produced by his wife Elizabeth Gray.
-The film had the working title An Orchid for No. 1; it was released on VHS under the title The Man from S.E.X..
+Licensed to Love and Kill (VHS release titles The Man from S.E.X. and Undercover Lover) is a 1979 imitation James Bond film directed by Lindsay Shontef and starring Gareth Hunt.
+It was written by Shonteff (as Jeremy Lee Francis) and produced by his wife Elizabeth Gray.

 Plot

 Secret Agent Charles Bind is called in to investigate the disappearance of Lord Dangerfield, a British diplomat.
 The trail leads Bind to Dangefield's daughter Carlotta Muff-Dangerfield who is called "Lotta Muff", an ambitious American Senator named Lucifer Orchid, and Bind's counterpart in the forces of evil, Ultra One.